kitchensjn/TopoTable/README.md

 ## Updates
 ****UPDATE 03/01/2020 : I am currently working to create a web application that will ultimately replace the standalone application described above.
 This application will be created through the Shiny package in R, which I used for a previous project (see marine-tardigrades repository).
 You will be able to find code for this new direction within the "Shiny Application" directory****

 ****UPDATE 04/15/2020 : I have completed a basic version of the Shiny Web Application.
-This application is hosted at jkitchensf16.shinyapps.io/topotable.
-Source files can be found within the "Shiny Application" directory****
+Source files can be found within the "Shiny Application" directory.
+I decided to rewrite the backend functionality in R (rather than Python) so that it pairs more easily with Shiny.
+I found a set of packages that work well with geospatial data (raster, sp, rgdal, elevatr)****